department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 - Will pay for you to retake a test you passed if you need to take it again to get recertified or retain a license you already have.
 - Won't pay for fees or costs related to getting the actual license or certification document.

-**For tests taken before August 1, 2018**, if we paid you back for testing under the Post-9/11 GI Bill, we charged you at least a month of entitlement pay.
+**For tests taken before August 1, 2018,** if we paid you back for testing under the Post-9/11 GI Bill, we charged you at least a month of entitlement pay.

-**For licensing and certification tests taken after August 1, 2018**, we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.
+**For tests taken after August 1, 2018,** we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.
 </div>
 </li>